Cekomo/Rolling-Maze/README.md

 # Developer Note
 This game is special for me because it helped me to learn Unity while working on the game roughly 2 months.
 I believe the outcome is worth to work on it :).
+For now, only Android version is available but I will add IOS version after testing the game on Apple devices.
 All the parts of the was built by me.

 # Features of the game